maxluoXIII/server-manager/README.md

 In order to configure the server manager, you must have a valid configuration file.
 Valid file types are listed [here](https://docs.rs/config/latest/config/index.html).
 As long as they support arrays.
-Not that only [toml files](https://toml.io/en/) have been tested.
+Note that only [toml files](https://toml.io/en/) have been tested.
 The configuration file should have the name `server-man-config.<extension>` in the same folder as the executable.
 These are the values used: